-Credit: +Correct Gaits
+- Correct Gaits

-+Correct Rollbacks
+- Correct Rollbacks

-+Good Hard Straight Stops
+- Good Hard Straight Stops

-Deductions: -Poor Stops
+- Poor Stops

--Poor Turns
+- Poor Turns

--Poor Backing
+- Poor Backing

-2) Scoring for Part Two - Boxing (Maximum of forty points)
+2. Scoring for Part Two - Boxing (Maximum of 30 points)

-- a.
-The horse will be scored 1-20 points for control, position, correctness and initiative. - b.
+- The horse will be scored 1-20 points for control, position, correctness and initiative. - b.
 The horse will be scored 1-20 points for degree of difficulty, eye appeal and cow sense.

-Credit: + Expression by the horse and making moves with little rider assistance
+- Expression by the horse and making moves with little rider assistance - Holding and controlling the cow + - Amount of work done and the degree of difficulty of the work

-- + Holding and controlling the cow - + Amount of work actually done and the degree of difficulty of the work
+- Missing the cow badly on turns

-Deductions: - Missing cow badly on turns
+- Horse having to be handled excessively

-- Horse having to be handled excessively - Letting cow escape
+- Letting cow escape